THE SPACE PAGE: ALL ABOUT SPACES

 Em/En auditory confusion, and terms meant to avoid it

 “Em” and “en” sound very much alike.
-People who worked with metal type all day every day soon learned their way around this, but there was never an elegant linguistic solution to the problem.
+People who worked with metal type all day every day soon learned their way around this, but there was never, as far as I can tell, an elegant linguistic solution to the problem.
 What worked for the people who worked together in a given shop was all that was needed.

 In practice, when you refer, in speech, to an em or an en, you always have to enunciate very, very clearly to distinguish eM from eN.